AlexBHarley/deepstream.io-website/src/tutorials/integrations/other-nginx/readme.md

 ---
 title: Nginx
-description: How to use Nginx as a web-facing reverse proxy and load balancer in front of deepstream servers
+description: Using Nginx as a reverse proxy and load balancer for HTTP, Websocket & TCP traffic
 ---

 ## What is nginx?